 Education & Schools in Miami

-If you have children, or plan on having them in the near future, then elementary, middle, and high schools will play a big role in deciding where you want to live.
-The Miami-Dade County Public School System is the country’s fourth largest school district.
+If you have children or plan on having them shortly, then elementary, middle, and high schools will play a big role in deciding where you want to live.
+The Miami-Dade County Public School System is the country’s fourth-largest school district.
 There is also a generous selection of private schools to choose from, as well.

 Getting Around Miami

 Miami-Dade Transit and the South Florida Regional Transportation Authority operate the public transportation system in Miami.
 This consists of commuter rail, heavy rail rapid transit, buses, and metro rail.

 If you prefer to get a little exercise while you get around, you will appreciate that Miami is ranked 8 by Walk Score out of 50 of the country’s largest cities.
 The city is also ranked 44th most bike-friendly downtown area, as well.

 Running out of things to do and see in Miami is not something to be concerned about.
 The downtown area alone has numerous museums, including the Miami Art Museum and Miami Science Museum.
 Miami is a hot spot for dance music, so there is no shortage of venues where you can find a good DJ and a dance floor.

 There are 80 parks and gardens in the city.
 So, whether you need a tranquil place to reflect or a trail for your morning run, you will have plenty of natural spaces to choose from.
 A few additional attractions include Jungle Island, Monkey Jungle, Key Biscayne, Fairchild Botanical Garden, Coral Castle, and Charles Deering Estate.

 Hiring Miami Movers

 Hiring the right moving company can be very overwhelming.
 They all seem to have excellent reviews and similar pricing, so how do you decide which company to hire when you are moving to Miami, Florida.
 You look for an established company with a proven reputation.